LGD: Label-guided Self-distillation for Object Detection: Results on Common 3 Schedule

-As shown in above experimental sections, we mainly adopt 2$\times$ setting to fairly compare with previous methods in detection KD literature.
+Above experimental sections mainly involve 2$\times$ setting to fairly compare with previous methods in detection KD literature.
 Here we also release the results on commonly-trained $3\times$ $ms$ settings in general detection literature.
 Experiments are conducted upon Faster R-CNN and RetinaNet.
 As shown in Table~\ref{tab:3xms_expr}, the proposed LGD is still robust towards improvement.
 Besides, Table~\ref{tab:other_detectors} and Table~\ref{tab:other_backbones_swint} also exhibit experimental terms on 3$\times$ $ms$ (POTO and Swin-T variants).